Professional woman on laptop with text "build a marketing tech stack thats right for your team"

 You need your target audience to find your website easily.

 And one way to do that is through SEO.
 Yes, SEO falls under content marketing strategies.
-But it’s best practice to treat it as a distribution pillar if you want the best results.
+But you should treat it as a distribution pillar to achieve the best results.

 For example, when you publish a blog post, you fulfill the content marketing plan to educate your audience.
 But if you want to drive organic traffic and reach qualified leads, you must ensure that your article is optimized for search engines before publishing.